cbdm/tic-tac-ception/README.md

 1. The regular rules apply -- you need to win three straight small boards (any row, column, or diagonal) to win;
 2. The winner will be the player with most small board wons.
 If tied, then the game ends in a draw.

+### Thanks
+Thanks to Brian for introducing me to this game and Kenneth for suggesting the name!

 ### Say hi :)
 [hi@tic-tac-ception.com](mailto:hi@tic-tac-ception.com)